acuparse/acuparse/README.md

 See [docs/INSTALL.md](https://docs.acuparse.com/INSTALL) for detailed installation instructions.

-Installing on a fresh instance of a Debian/Rasbian Buster(10)/Bullseye(11) or Ubuntu 18.04/20.04 are the only officially supported and tested install method.
+Installing on a fresh instance of a Debian/Rasbian Bullseye (11)/Buster (10) or Ubuntu Jammy (22.04)/Focal (20.04) or using Docker are the only officially supported and tested install methods.

-After installing and adding your sensors, you will may receive a "No Data Received!" message on your dashboard.
+After installing and adding your sensors, you may receive a "No Data Received!" message on your dashboard.
 Acuparse will need to receive readings from your Access/Hub before weather data can be displayed.
 See [Initial Readings](https://docs.acuparse.com/INSTALL/#initial-readings) for more details.

-### UPDATING TO VERSION 3

-See the [Version 3 Update Guide](https://docs.acuparse.com/updates/v3) for detailed instructions.

 ### Quick Install